RookieTour/fem_bernstein_poisson/readme.txt

 makefile has yet to be tested *missing include of cusparse library*

 to do:
-- include dirichlet boundary conditions apliance fpr CSR type matrix
+- include dirichlet boundary conditions apliance fpr CSR type matrix (working for degree=1) on higher degree there are inconsistencies in the appliance of boundary conditions

-- solve system of ecquations with CG-method using cusparse matrix-vector / vector-vector product
+Example n=2 ElementsX=5 ElementsY=4

-- sort output vector
+- computation crashes n=1 ElementsX*ElementsY>=282*282 -> watchdog shader termination?